Thame – a major Midsomer filming location

 How to book a tour

 The tour lasts around an hour and a quarter and costs £7.50 per person.
-You can buy tickets online click here, as well as in person from Thame Museum (click here for opening times).
-You can also go to Thame Museum shortly before the tours start at 11am on any Wednesday between 17th April and 30th October and pay in the Museum to book your place (cash only).
+You can buy tickets online, as well as in person from Thame Museum during their opening hours.
+You can also go to Thame Museum shortly before the tours start at 11am on any Wednesday between 15th April and 28th October and pay in the Museum to book your place (cash only).